adsabs/adsabs.github.io/scixhelp/quickstart-scix/_posts/2017-10-26-searching-for-paper.md

 new interface.
 More advanced information on searching can be found in the [Search Syntax help page]({{ site.baseurl }}/help/search/search-syntax) and other pages in the "Making a Query"  and "Search Results" sections.*

-A common task in the ADS is locating a specific paper, often for download or for retrieval of the bibliographic data.
+A common task in the SciX is locating a specific paper, often for download or for retrieval of the bibliographic data.
 In this case, a user usually knows an author name (often the name of the first author), plus a publication year.
 This type of search is simple, but